-- (c) state the outcome requested, - (d) contain the name, address and telephone number of the appellant, and, if the appellant has an agent to act on the appellant's behalf in respect of the appeal, include the full name of the agent and a telephone number at which the agent may be contacted during normal business hours, - (e) include an address for delivery of any notices in respect of the appeal, and - (f) be signed by the appellant or the appellant's agent.
+(c) state the outcome requested,

+(d) contain the name, address, and telephone number of the appellant, and, if the appellant has an agent to act on the appellant's behalf in respect of the appeal, include the full name of the agent and a telephone number at which the agent may be contacted during normal business hours,

+(e) include an address for delivery of any notices in respect of the appeal, and

+(f) be signed by the appellant or the appellant's agent.
-The notice of appeal must be accompanied by payment of the \$150 fee.

-A copy of the decision that is being appealed should be included with the notice of appeal.
+The notice of appeal must be accompanied by payment of the \$150 fee and a copy of the decision that is being appealed.